artemklishch/car-sharing-app/README.md

 # Car sharing application
 This application is supposed to be used for renting cars.
-Admin users have rights to uploads information about cars and normal users can take cars for rent.
+Admin users have rights to upload information about cars and normal users can take cars for rent.
 Application contains payment mechanism and telegram bot to report admin about main operations.

 ## Technologies